Bring the Boundary Waters

 Online Presentations

-Due to COVID-19 we are offering free online resources that start at the computer but end in the outdoors.
+We are offering free online resources that start at the computer but end in the outdoors.
 We’ll bring the experts to your screen.
 Virtual presentations are available on a variety of topics.
 Kick off your Boundary Waters unit with an introductory presentation from the Friends, or explore a specific BWCA topic with one of our virtual guest speakers!

 Sample Lessons

-Skull Investigation
+BWCA Skull Investigation

+The BWCA is home to many organisms that all have adaptations suited to their environment.
 Students work in groups to make observations and gather evidence to solve the mystery of: What animal skull is this?

-Humans in the BWCA
+Map and Compass in the BWCA

 The kids were interested right away.
 To hear and see kids excited about one of my favorite places on the planet is exciting and motivating!
 The notion of stewardship is vital if we are going to continue to have places such as the BWCAW; what you are bringing into the classroom is a seed, of sorts, that may bloom bigger than you ever imagined!